 Once you have taken a sample from a given population, you would then analyse that data you have collected and gather statistics.
 How you present data and interpret your findings is very important – see Data Representation & Interpretation.

 Note that samples can be taken with or without replacement.
 Without replacement means that, once the member has been selected once, it will be not be returned in the current sample.
 This prevents a single member being selected twice in one sample.

 Methods of Sampling

-Random Sampling – a sampling technique where each sample of its size has an equal chance of being selected.
+- Simple Random Sampling – a selection process where each member of the population has an EQUAL chance of being selected.

-Systematic Sampling – a sampling technique where the sampling starting point is chosen randomly and the rest of the sample is chosen periodically thereafter.
+- Systematic Sampling – a technique where the sampling starting point is chosen randomly and the rest of the sample is chosen periodically thereafter.

-Opportunity Sampling – is obtained when members from a given population are willing to participate in the investigation, such as a survey.
+- Opportunity Sampling – or convenience sampling, is obtained when members from a given population are willing to participate in the investigation.
+Examples include radio or television phone-ins.